 Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (20 USC § 1092(f)) requires colleges and universities to disclose information about crime on and around their campuses.
-The Public Safety Department discloses the Clery crime statistics in the following charts through several methods.
+The University Public Safety Department discloses the Clery crime statistics in the following charts through a number of methods.

-In addition to the crime data the Public Safety Department maintains, the university collects Clery crime statistics of reports made to various campus security authorities, as defined in this report.
+In addition to the crime data the University Public Safety department maintains, the University collects Clery crimes statistics of reports made to various campus security authorities, as defined in this report.
 The statistics reported in the following charts generally reflect the number of criminal incidents reported to the various campus security authorities.
 The statistics reported for the subcategories on liquor law, drug laws, and weapons offenses represent the number of people arrested or referred to campus authorities for respective violations, not the number of offenses documented.

-Definitions of Reportable Crimes:
+Definitions of Reportable Crimes